MichaelRGrant/HydroSatML/README.md

 We developed machine learning models that use high-resolution multispectral satellite imagery from Planet Labs, Inc. to predict soil moisture in the Palouse region of Washington and Idaho.
 Our goal was to create a tool that provides farmers with useful insight into their fields’ soil moisture at a scale, frequency and resolution that would otherwise be prohibitively expensive to achieve with today’s technology.
+In addition and as an extension to this project, we have developed a time-series model for pre-plant soil moisture prediction.

 <reference to Project Proposal>

 ### Background:

-Our project was sponsored by the Soil Sciences Departments at Washington State University and the University of Idaho.
+Our project was sponsored by the Crop and Soil Sciences Department at Washington State University and the Department of Soil and Water Systems at University of Idaho.

-We obtained all relevant data from the sponsor:
+We obtained all relevant data from the sponsor as listed below:

 ### Data: